Kushalanagar

-Kushalanagar or Kushalanagara is a city located in the Kodagu district of the Indian state of Karnataka.
+Kushalanagar or Kushālanagara is a city located in the Kodagu district of the Indian state of Karnataka.
 Surrounded by Kaveri river, it is the gateway to Kodagu district.
 It also serves as the headquarters of Kushalanagar Taluk.
 By population, Kushalanagar is the second largest town in Kodagu district after Madikeri and the fastest developing town in the district.
 Kushalnagar is an important commercial centre in Kodagu.

 Etymology

 According to popular myth, the name was given by Hyder Ali who was camped there when he received news of the birth of his son Tipu and called it as Kushyal nagar (="town of gladness") But in reality, Tipu was born around 1750 while Hyder Ali entered Kodagu for the first time in the 1760s.
 After the British conquest of Coorg it was known as Fraserpet after Colonel James Stuart Fraser who was the Political Agent in Coorg around 1834.